-SKIN promises to meet all of your skincare needs - The Oxford Eagle
+SKIN medical spa opens in downtown Oxford - The Oxford Eagle

 “We love Oxford,” Dyer said.
 “I thought I was retired but I told him I would come up here if he wanted to open one over here.”

 Dr. Runnels is a plastic surgeon in Jackson, Mississippi.
-He will be coming up on Fridays to do botox injections and fillers.
+He will be coming to the Oxford on Fridays to do botox injections and fillers.

 Two years ago, Dr. Runnels and Lisa came to Oxford to start looking for places to set up a business.
 They know they wanted to be on the Square and have looked at four other buildings before deciding on the current building they’re in now.